 In the last decades the United States and Russia have taken the lead in almost all the technological careers that have arisen in the world, but their performances are not the same when we talk about adoption crypto.
-Do you know which countries lead the adoption of cryptocurrencies?

 Study that shows the percentage of users who have had or used cryptocurrencies at some time in each country.